LimaRAF/plantR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # plantR

-An R Package for the Management of Plant Occurrence Records
+An R Package for Managing Species Records from Biological Collections

 ## Description